Agronomety/Travelshare/README.md

 ## Getting Started
 Travelshare is hosted on [Render.com](https://render.com) and may require a cold start due to the free-tier hosting limitations.
 Follow these steps to get started:

-1. Open the backend server URL: [https://travelshare-zk2c.onrender.com](https://travelshare-zk2c.onrender.com).
+1. In a new window open the backend server URL: [https://travelshare-zk2c.onrender.com](https://travelshare-zk2c.onrender.com).
-   Allow up to 1 minute for the server to initialize if it is inactive.
+   Allow up to 0.5 - 1 minute for the server to initialize if it is inactive before closing the window.
 2. Once the server is running, visit the main website: [https://thetravelshareexperience.onrender.com](https://thetravelshareexperience.onrender.com).
    The initial page load may take a few seconds due to the hosting environment.